 The objective of Session 2 was to deepen the discussions on enabling factors to enhance the application of the Eco-design concept and to explore the way forward to shape up market for green products.
-Some of the ideas, suggestions and information were received from the participants through two breakout rooms as below.
+The ideas, suggestions and information were received from the participants through two breakout rooms as below.